Drupal Commerce Vs WooCommerce – Which one is the Right Ecommerce Solution Platform?

 Built-in SEO friendly plugins are available with WooCommerce.
 Elements like URLs, meta tags, description plus plugins like Yoast enabler help in optimizing the platform for better visibility on search engines.
 These SEO plugins and extensions make WooCommerce more search engine friendly.

 Drupal can also install Google analytics and also enable SEO through a plethora of SEO modules.
 It also has meta-tags, URL management, a site map generator all of which improve the SERP results of Drupal platforms.
+Watch out, how Drupal SEO Service can be a Game Changer for Your Business Website.

 Mobile responsiveness doesn’t come easily with WooCommerce.
 You have to install some modules to boost your mobile performance of your WooCommerce platforms.